rubisco-ai/rubisco-ai/0_mission.md

 		</header>

 <p align="justify">
+Our mission is to allow anyone to easily map all trees in their forests, measure the carbon they contain, and determine their species.  <br>

-Our mission is to accelerate reforestation to tackle climate change.
-We do so by providing automatic monitoring of reforestation carbon projects.
-Specifically, we provide AI and computer vision tools to translate drone imagery to tree-level carbon and biodiversity data.
-We believe that by providing independent, rigorous, transparent and efficient automatic monitoring of reforestation projects, we are building trust in reforestation carbon projects.
+We do so by providing artificial intelligence and computer vision tools that translate drone imagery into accurate tree-level carbon and biodiversity metrics.  <br>

+We believe that better monitoring of forests can help to improve their restoration, conservation, and management, which is important in our fight against climate change and biodiversity loss.  <br>
 </p>